Why we do it

 27% of custodial mothers and their children live in poverty.

-The Royal Palms Celebrate 10 Years of Service
+In 2012 The Royal Palms Celebrated 10 Years of Service

 The two devoted women started sending postcards to all their friends and acquaintances in St. Lucie County to join them for an informational meeting, with no name to the organization or a plan in mind.
 Roughly thirty women joined Becky and Sara in Sara’s home to discuss the goals and the mission of the group that would later be named, The Royal Palms.
 The idea blossomed in the community and the Royal Palms came to fruition under Becky and Sara’s lead throughout the next two years.
 In 2004, Jennie Capezza and Joy Yancy were appointed President and Vice President, respectively.
 Through their hard work and dedication, a structure was formed to the organization and signature fundraisers were established that are still popular today, such as Viva Las Vegas, pub crawls, and the Royal Palms ornament sale.